nkleck/CyberStakes2020/Web_Security/150_SQL_Always_Sucks/README.md

 #### Enumerate Columns for Tables

 This time we are going to try and get the names of the columns in the `SuperSecretData` table.
 Add `-D SQLite_masterdb`, `-T SuperSecretData`, and `--columns` to our sqlmap query string.
 The first flag names the database to enumerate.
 The second flag names the Table to enumerate.
 The last flag tells sqlmap what to enumerate from the table (ie the table columns).
 Continue to let sqlmap optimize DBMS delay responses by answering `y` when prompted.
-Kick off this query and for a run.
+Kick off this query and go for a run.
 It's going to be a while before we get the results back.

 ```
 $ sqlmap -u "http://challenge.acictf.com:28986/?firstname=blarg" --dbms=SQLite --random-agent -D SQLite_masterdb -T SuperSecretData --columns